8.3.2. CYP2D6¶

-CYP2D6 metabolizes about 25% of all drug substances, including drugs relevant to the treatment of ADHD
+CYP2D6 metabolizes around 25% of all active pharmaceutical ingredients , including the drugs relevant to the treatment of ADHD

 - Atomoxetine